IrisRizos/SexCy_lifestage_protistID/Target_gene_approach/README.md

 Both scripts are run by life stage and are here applied to swarmer and meiosis transcriptome data, as an example.

-2. Create, search for lineage specific HMM profiles and parse: HMM_build.sh, HMM_search_linsp.sh
+2. Create, search for lineage specific HMM profiles and parse: HMM_build.sh, HMM_search_linsp.sh, HMM_graphics_linsp.sh